brainhack-school2020/P-n-lopePG_EEG-ADHD/README.md

 This method will be executed in parallel with another more well know method; clustering and classification.

-Details:
-Our sample consists of 209 college students with ADHD.
-EEG was performed using a 32 channel electrodes cap while participants were resting with their eyes opened for 5 minutes.
-Time-frequency analysis were performed in order to extract the mean amplitude of each frequency for each electrode.
-Neuropsychological measures include
-- Conners questionnaire (self-report)
-- WAIS-IV working memory subscale
-- IVA-II behavioral test

-Analyses:

-Using clustering, we will identify which symtoms of ADHD are present in the same individuals; identifying possible subtypes of the disorder.
-Those clusters will then serve as label for a classification algorithm whose task will be to predict the ADHD subtype of participants using EEG data.
-This will be realized using python, more specifically jupyter notebooks.

 #Tools
 Network Similarity Fusion
 Clustering
 Classification algorithm (to be determined)

-Tools:

 Jupyter Notebook
 GitHub
 Python